MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 ## Pdf to Text
-This R script requires the use of txt files.
+This script requires the use of txt files.
 If you have documents in pdf format run the following script in OSX terminal:

 ```
 cd ~/Desktop/pdf-to-text